biancaBotea/GDP-PQC/Pi-3/MbedTLS/Latency/README.md

-# PQC Heap Memory Usage Benchmarking on the Raspberry Pi 3b+
+# PQC Handshake Latency Benchmarking on the Raspberry Pi 3b+

 Instructions:

+(Note: GDP_MEM_TEST should not be defined for these tests)

 ## Full Test
 This tests all combinations of algorithms